samarthbanodia/24B0392_AIC/Q3/README.md

     ipython

-This python file couldnt run on jupyter notebook as i used streamlit. isntead convert the ipynb files to python files and streamlit run filename.py
+- This python file couldnt run on jupyter notebook as i used streamlit.
+- instead convert the ipynb files to python files and streamlit run filename.py
  - streamlit run basic_rag.py
-This is the working video for the BASIC RAG chatbot - https://drive.google.com/file/d/1G5swtCnlRIBFxqAOZCY7eU151uML-2XI/view?usp=sharing
+- This is the working video for the BASIC RAG chatbot - https://drive.google.com/file/d/1G5swtCnlRIBFxqAOZCY7eU151uML-2XI/view?usp=sharing

-THis video shows the generation of knowledge graph  - https://drive.google.com/file/d/1EkF28wj6mV1bJkO1U3-t1Pm8R3fsxNWe/view?usp=sharing
+- THis video shows the generation of knowledge graph  - https://drive.google.com/file/d/1EkF28wj6mV1bJkO1U3-t1Pm8R3fsxNWe/view?usp=sharing
+- there are three ipynb files basic_rag.ipynb - just the basic chatbot kv+graph.ipynb - BONUS part with kv caching , history  and graph Agentic_rag.ipynb - my attempt at making the Agents part [EXTRA BONUS]

 i have included a example_graph.html file , its a knowledge graph of a example doc